 Figure 4 shows the number of real problems used per article.
-The Zen master says: The only way to test how an algorithm performs on a real problem is to test how it performs on a real problem.
-Of course, nobody can say how results on one real problem (or, for that matter, 15 real problems)

-&lt;sup>3This number cannot be found in the raw data listing in appendix A generalize to other problems, but it is also impossible to say exactly how the performance on realistic problems will generalize to real problems.
-Thus, it should at least be verified that an algorithm performs well for some real problems, as real problems are the only tests of a learning algorithm that are quaranteed to have at least some practical relevance (namely for the exact problem tested).
+Of course, nobody can say how results on one real problem (or, for that matter, 15 real problems) generalize to other problems, but it is also impossible to say exactly how the performance on realistic problems will generalize to real problems.
+Thus, it should at least be verified that an algorithm performs well for some real problems, as real problems are the only tests of a learning algorithm that are guaranteed to have at least some practical relevance (namely for the exact problem tested).
 Another reason is that real data tends to have some totally unexpected features that artificially generated data, even if otherwise realistic, lacks.
 However, the use of real problems in the articles of the study is deplorably rare.
 70% of all articles do not use any real problem, only 1% use more than two, and not a single one was found using more than three.